Work with XML and JSON

 • Written a query stitching three services together

-• Published that query as an HTTP service
+• Published the query as an HTTP service